phipier/Treechecker-App/README.md

 ```
 * Additional vector data

 It is also possible to include additional features to be displaid on map.
-The GeoJSON format will be used.
+Only GeoJSON format is accepted.

+For example:

 ```
 [{
     "type": "LineString",